Associate Professor of Law

 Textbooks and Book Chapters

-Brooke D. Coleman, Jeffrey Stempel, Michael Kaufman, David Herr, & Steven Baicker-McKee, LEARNING CIVIL PROCEDURE (in progress).
+Brooke D. Coleman, Jeffrey Stempel, Michael Kaufman, David Herr, & Steven Baicker-McKee, Learning Civil Procedure (West Academic Publishing 2013)

 Brooke D. Coleman & Robert P. Bartlett, The Due Diligence Review, in THE ACQUISITION & SALE OF THE EMERGING GROWTH COMPANY: THE M&A EXIT (Glasser Legal Works 2004).